-BioXcel and its collaborators, the VA Connecticut Healthcare System and the Yale University Medical School, were awarded a grant by the U.S. Department of Defense's ("DOD") Congressionally Directed Medical Research Programs ("CDMRP") to evaluate BXCL501 in patients suffering from post-traumatic stress disorder ("PTSD") related to alcohol and substance abuse disorder ("ASUD").
-This will be the first time the Company is investigating BXCL501 as a potential chronic treatment.
+The Company and its collaborators, the VA Connecticut Healthcare System and the Yale University Medical School, are evaluating BXCL501 in patients suffering from PTSD related to alcohol and substance abuse disorder ("ASUD").
+Yale University Medical School was awarded a grant by the U.S. Department of Defense's ("DOD") Congressionally Directed Medical Research Programs ("CDMRP").
+The Company is investigating BXCL501 as a potential chronic treatment for patients with these conditions.